top of page

 Give us this day our daily bread, and now and then a great flood

 The essence of this saying of Dutch water engineers is, that a great flood is the kind of event engineers need from time to time, to keep things moving ahead.
-Indeed, the Frisians started to build circular and higher dikes to protect their land at the end of the first millennium.
-Step by step they took back land from the sea, and made a showcase for the rest of the world how serious reclamation of land is actually being done.
-And, it was not only subduing the inland sea Bordine.
-All over in Frisia, especially in district Westergo, delta works avant la lettre were being carried out simultaneously.
-Read also our post The mother of all dikes with more information about this water management endeavor in district Westergo.
-Soon, Ostfriesen (East Frisians) would migrate to the islands and coast of what is now Nordfriesland, to export their skills to this region just south of the Danish border.
-Read our post Beacons of Nordfriesland about this medieval migration wave.
+Indeed, around the year 1000, the Frisians and monasteries started to build circular and higher dykes to protect the land.
+Step by step they took back land from the sea that had been lost before, and made a showcase for the rest of the world how serious land reclamation is actually being done.
+It was not only subduing the inland sea Bordine.
+All over in Frisia, especially in pagus Westergo, delta works avant la lettre were being carried out simultaneously.
+Read also our post The mother of all dykes with more information about this water management endeavour in pagus Westergo.

-In a nutshell: Frisians started to move more earth than the sea did.
+To summarize the above in a nutshell; the Frisians started to move more earth than the sea did.
 Every day of the year.
-Deus mare, Friso litora fecit 'God created the sea, the Frisian the coast', therefore is a saying often copied by others.
+Deus mare, Friso litora fecit 'God created the sea, the Frisian the coast' is, therefore, a well-known saying, although often corrupted by others to credit other nationalities.
 Yes, success has many fathers, and failure is an orphan.

-After another even greater flood, the Saint Lucia’s flood of 1287, killing a staggering estimated 50,000 to 80,000 people along the southern coast of the North Sea and hitting province Friesland notably hard, a dike was built between the village Beetgum in district Westergo and the village Britsum in district Oostergo.
+After another even greater flood, the Saint Lucia’s Flood of 1287, killing a staggering estimated 50,000 to 80,000 people along the southern coast of the North Sea and hitting the province of Friesland notably hard, a dyke was built between the village of Beetgum in Westergo and the village of Britsum in Oostergo.
 With this enclosure dam, the reclamation of the Bordine inland sea was more or less halfway around the year 1300.
-North of this dike, however, there was still a big chunk of inter-tidal marshland which had to be reclaimed.
+North of this dyke, however, there was still a big chunk of inter-tidal marshland which had to be reclaimed.
 An area called Bil.
-Reclaiming Bil, or killing Bil, would be the apotheosis.
-An apotheosis that took even longer than that of the eponymous Hollywood movie sequel.
+Reclaiming Bil, or killing Bil, would be the apotheosis of taming the Bordine.
+An apotheosis that took even longer than that of the eponymous Hollywood movie sequel of Quentin Tarantino.

 Wild Bil

 August 11, 1398.
-Lord Arent of Egmond in province Holland, also became lord of both Wadden-Sea island Ameland, and of an “uytlant gheheten Bil dat aengheworpen is buten dycs ende gelegen is tusschen Mynaertsga end Sint Mariengaerde”.
-The latter is freely translated as: a tidal marshland called Bil that has been silted-up before the dikes and is located between Minnertsga and Saint Mariengaarde.
-Sint Mariengaarde being the former abbey near village Hallum.
+Lord Arent of Egmond in the province of Holland, also became lord of both Wadden-Sea island of Ameland, and of an “uytlant gheheten Bil dat aengheworpen is buten dycs ende gelegen is tusschen Mynaertsga end Sint Mariengaerde”.
+The latter is freely translated as: a tidal marshland called Bil that has been silted-up before the dykes and is located between the village of Minnertsga and Saint Mariengaarde.
+Sint Mariengaarde being the former abbey near the village of Hallum.

 middelzee